derjust/se577/se577/ProjectStub.md

 ## C4-Context

 The overall context of the SE577 application is depicted below:
-It shows a future state in which the SE477 system is integrated with GitHub.
+It shows a current state in which the SE477 system is integrated with a YAML file as data store.

 ![](./arch/c4_context.png)